-Students may not engage in the practice of dentistry without the written consent of their department head.
+Students may not engage in outside employment without the written consent of their supervisor and/or Graduate Specialty Program Director.
 All graduate programs are full-time unless specified otherwise and full-time attendance is required.
-Students may be employed outside the University only with the written permission of the course director.
+Students may be employed outside the University only with the written permission of the supervisor and/or Graduate Specialty Program Director.
 Employment must be limited to an average of 10 hours per week in any term.